NENO Logo

 Variables

-The following variables are defined in the JavaScript environment:
+The following variables are defined in the JavaScript environment of both standalone scripts and programmable notes:

 notesProvider